-- The survey identified 33% of the respondents as having experienced the following in the last two years: - An adult child living at home due to inability to afford housing - Lack of funding to make necessary home repairs
+- The survey identified 33% of the respondents as having experienced the following in the last two years: - An adult child living at home due to inability to afford housing - Lack of funding to make necessary home repairs - The following were identified as the top three housing priorities (out of 6): - Encourage the maintenance and rehabilitation of housing in older neighborhoods. - Creating a blend of uses (commercial/office and residential projects) in the community that encourage walkable neighborhoods and reduce dependency on automobiles. - The following priorities received the same score, tying for the third most important priority:

+- Establish special needs housing for seniors, persons with disabilities, and/or veterans. - Focus new housing within existing developed areas and/or cluster/compact housing in order to preserve surrounding open space.

-The following were identified as the t •
+The following were identified as the top three housing development strategies (out of 4):

-- Focus new housing within existing developed areas and/or cluster/compact housing in • order to preserve surrounding open space. - The following were identified as the top three housing development strategies (out of 4): - Increase allowable housing densities on a limited number of housing sites to reduce the ٠ number of multi-family sites required. - Encourage new multi-family housing on existing infill sites with access to existing • infrastructure - Provide lower density zoning, requiring designation of a greater number of housing sites. ٠ - The following were common write-in comments on strategies to create more housing opportunities: - The Shops at Mission Viejo (local mall) - Underused or distressed commercial properties - ٠ Open space should be preserved - Overall concerns about housing growth and future traffic congestion - Increase priority for mixed-use developments to mitigate traffic concerns and collected at a senior luncheon.
+- Increase allowable housing densities on a limited number of housing sites to reduce the number of multi-family sites required. - Encourage new multi-family housing on existing infill sites with access to existing infrastructure - Provide lower density zoning, requiring designation of a greater number of housing sites. - The following were common write-in comments on strategies to create more housing opportunities: - The Shops at Mission Viejo (local mall) - Underused or distressed commercial properties - Open space should be preserved - Overall concerns about housing growth and future traffic congestion - Increase priority for mixed-use developments to mitigate traffic concerns

+To ensure Mission Viejo's senior population were represented in the City's housing needs assessment, printed surveys targeting the senior population were promoted at the local senior center and distributed and collected at a senior luncheon.
 Similar to the citywide survey, an online version was posted on the City website and Housing Element Update webpage; published in the City eNews; advertised on social media; and promoted in the "Murray Memo", the senior center's monthly newsletter.

-To ensure Mission Viejo's senior population were represented in the City's housing needs assessment, printed surveys targeting the senior population were promoted at the local senior center and distributed Formatted: No bullets or numbering